-2015 was a breakthrough year for Lancashire where he starred in Lightning's triumphant NatWest T20 Blast campaign, taking regular wickets, runs and he two incredible catches.
+2015 was a breakthrough year for Arron Lilley, who starred in Lancashire's triumphant NatWest T20 Blast campaign with wickets, runs and a couple of incredible catches.

-The first came at Emirates Old Trafford in a group stage clash against Nottinghamshire Outlaws and the second was an outstanding combined catch with Karl Brown in the Quarter Final against Kent Spitfire.
+The first of those catches came at Emirates Old Trafford in a group stage clash against Nottinghamshire, and the second was an outstanding combined catch with Karl Brown in the quarter-final against Kent at Canterbury.

-He also took his maiden five for in Lancashire's home County Championship fixture against Derbyshire at Southport and Birkdale CC.
+Lilley, an off-spinner who bats aggressively down the order, also took his maiden five-for in Lancashire's home County Championship fixture against Derbyshire at Southport midway through their promotion-winning campaign.

 Arron Lilley has been supported by the Brian Johnston Memorial Trust through the BJMT Elite Spin Bowling.